 Total Time: 5 hours 40 minutes

-Don’t just drink your beer – eat it for dessert with this fudgy Chocolate Stout Pretzel Ice Cream packed full of chocolate covered pretzels and caramel sauce.
+Don’t just drink your beer – eat it for dessert with this fudgy Guinness Ice Cream packed with chocolate covered pretzels and caramel sauce!
+Recipe makes 1 pint ice cream (but can also be doubled).

 Ingredients